 If you’re looking for a delicious, easy, and impressive dessert recipe, then look no further.
 These Italian cream puffs are made from a baked chioux pastry and filled with Italian pastry cream or sweetened whipped cream.
 Often called baked bignè, profiterole, or St. Joseph’s Cream Puffs, they’re a simple dessert that is sure to impress anyone who takes a bite!

 Do you like cream puffs?
 Until a few months ago, cream puffs didn’t interest me much.
-That is, until I tasted THESE cream puffs.
+That is, until I tasted these Italian cream puffs.

 My mom’s good friend, Filomena, created the filling for this heavenly dessert.
 You see, cream puffs are all about the filling!